Adetoyebamise/skill-up-africa/README.md

 #### skillup
-This is an assingnment given to us by our instructor Lordgabe to further get familiar with git.
+This is an assingnment given to us by our instructor Lordgape to further get familiar with git.

     Here are some command line that helpt me with the assignments *cd ..